alexhunsley/ringing/pn-exhaustive-explore/combosWriteup.md

 `||x`      `12`
 `||||`     `1234`
 ---------  -------------------

+Table: Altered schematic for all possible PN for stage 4x

 Since the string for each code above contains a single character - `x` or `|` - for each possibility, it's more like an *a choose b* combinatorial problem.
 But note that we have code strings of varying lengths.